igorkry/tnt4j-streams/README.md

 To stream HDFS zipped file lines `HdfsZipLineStream` shall be used. `FileName` is defined using URI starting `hdfs://`.

-#### Apache Flume RAW data
+#### Apache Flume Raw data

-This sample shows how to stream activity events from redirected Apache Flume output RAW data.
-Apache Flume output is configured to send RAW output data as JSON to `localhost:9595`.
+This sample shows how to stream activity events from redirected Apache Flume output Raw data.
+Apache Flume output is configured to send Raw output data as JSON to `localhost:9595`.
 Sample also shows how to use stacked parsers technique to extract log entry data from JSON envelope.

 Sample files can be found in `samples/apache-flume` directory.